microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationTemplate.md

 ```

 ## Description
-this cmdlet allows users to get a list of all the application templates or a specific application template.
+This cmdlet allows users to get a list of all the application templates or a specific application template.

 ## Examples